 Buy the Book

 Driving directions from Ouray: Head north from Ouray on US Highway 550 for just under 12 miles and turn right (east) onto Owl Creek Road (CR10 - Ouray County 10).
 The turn is 1.8 miles past the turnoff to Ridgway (Highway 62).
 Follow the signs to Owl Creek Pass (14.9 miles).
 Along the way CR 10 turns into CR 8 and then FR 858 after crossing into the Uncompahgre National Forest.
 Along the way enjoy views of Courthouse Mountain and Chimney Rock.
 Continue over the pass for 0.3 miles to FR 860 (West Fork Road).
 Turn right and follow FR 860 for 3.3 miles to the trailhead with ample parking.
-The last 1.5 miles of the road are very rocky and crosses a creek, requiring a high clearance/4WD.
+High clearance/4WD is required for the last 1.5 miles of the road which is very rocky and includes a creek crossing that can be problematic.

 Other Hiking Regions in: